Satisfactory Academic Progress

 Satisfactory Academic Progress Appeal Process

 A student who is placed on Financial Aid Suspension may appeal the denial of financial aid.
-The appeal must be made by submitting a letter to the Financial Aid Office no later than 10 days after receipt of the notice of Financial Aid Suspension.
+The appeal must be made by submitting a completed SAP Appeal Form to the Financial Aid Office no later than 10 days after receipt of the notice of Financial Aid Suspension.
 The appeal must include information regarding why satisfactory progress was not made and what has changed that will allow the student to demonstrate satisfactory progress in the next enrollment period.
 The appeal will be directed to the Appeals Committee whose decision will be final.
 The decision will be based on demonstration of one of the following situations:

 - Error of fact;